 In this variant, a coordinator discloses vulnerability information publicly before remediation is ready.
 As in previous variants, disclosure may be accidental, or a coordinator may intentionally disclose due to the perceived defensive benefit.
-Also, similar to other variants setting and expectation, good communication can reduce accidental disclosures.

-- Coordinator accidentally discloses. - Confusion due to multiple coordinators working on the same or similar issues. - The coordinator embargo period expires or coordinator determines vendor is not responsive. - There is an active exploitation of the vulnerability and coordinator chooses to disclose.
+- Coordinator accidentally discloses. - Confusion due to multiple coordinators working on the same or similar issues. - The coordinator embargo period expires or the coordinator determines vendor is not responsive. - There is an active exploitation of the vulnerability and coordinator chooses to disclose.

-- To reduce confusion when multiple coordinators are involved, coordinators should select one coordinator as lead. - Coordinator should develop and maintain awareness of and relationships with other coordinators. - Coordinator should publish disclosure policy and expectations including timelines and expectations for vendor responsiveness. - Coordinator and vendor should clearly determine disclosure timeline early in process. - Vendor can choose not to engage with coordinators with a history of uncoordinated disclosure. - Vendor should negotiate and try to meet timelines, and be responsive.
+- To reduce confusion when multiple coordinators are involved, coordinators should select one coordinator as lead. - Coordinator should develop and maintain awareness of and relationships with other coordinators. - Coordinator should publish disclosure policy and expectations, including timelines and expectations for vendor responsiveness. - Coordinator and vendor should clearly determine disclosure timeline early in process. - Vendor can choose not to engage with coordinators with a history of uncoordinated disclosure. - Vendor should negotiate and try to meet timelines and be responsive.